Emmarose987/SQL-Employee-Data/README.md

 -Use the information you have to create a table schema for each of the six CSV files.

+-Import each CSV file into the corresponding SQL table.

 -List first name, last name, and hire date for employees who were hired in 1986.